 - 3.1 Flightcrew Considerations.
 ACAS alone does not ensure safe separation in every case.
 ACAS does not alter nor diminish the responsibility or authority of a flightcrew to ensure a safe flight.
 The following actions optimize the safety functions of ACAS. - 3.1.1 Flightcrews are advised to make frequent outside visual scans while using see-and-avoid techniques.
 Communication with Air Traffic Control (ATC) should be initiated as necessary. - 3.1.2 Flightcrews are advised to operate ACAS while in flight in all airspace, including oceanic, international, and foreign airspace. - 3.1.3 Flightcrews are advised, in the absence of a Resolution Advisory (RA), to comply with ATC clearances and instructions unless an amended clearance is obtained, or an emergency exists.
 If unable to comply with ATC clearances and instructions, flightcrews shall inform ATC as soon as possible. - 3.1.4 Flightcrews are advised, in the absence of an RA, that complying with ATC turn instructions will not adversely affect vertical maneuvers required by an ensuing RA. - 3.1.5 Flightcrews are advised to use the traffic display to increase their situational awareness of nearby traffic and to assist in establishing visual contact with other aircraft. - 3.1.6 Flightcrews are advised not to report "TCAS contact," "we have it on TCAS," or other nonstandard colloquialisms after traffic information is received from ATC.
-Such a report provides no benefit to ATC. - 3.1.7 Flightcrews are advised to use displays that have a range selection capability in an appropriate range setting for the phase of flight (e.g., use minimum range settings in the terminal and longer ranges for climb/descent and cruise, as appropriate). - 3.1.8 Flightcrews are advised to limit vertical speed to less than 1,500 feet per minute (fpm) when within 1,000 feet of assigned altitudes.
+Such a report provides no benefit to ATC.
+Correct responses to traffic information include "traffic in sight," or "negative contact." - 3.1.7 Flightcrews are advised to use a range selection on the traffic display appropriate for the phase of flight (e.g., lower range settings for the terminal area, and higher range settings for climb/descent and cruise, as appropriate). - 3.1.8 Flightcrews are advised to attempt to limit vertical speed to less than 1,500 feet per minute (fpm) when within 1,000 feet of assigned altitudes.
 This procedure will reduce the frequency of RAs and be in conformance with the Aeronautical Information Manual (AIM) and International Civil Aviation Organization (ICAO) guidance.
-One of the most common cases that cause RAs is when one or multiple aircraft are levelling off 1,000 feet from an ACAS II-equipped aircraft, and an RA is triggered due to high vertical rates when approaching the cleared altitude.
+One of the most common cases that cause unwanted RAs is when one or multiple aircraft are leveling off 1,000 feet from an aircraft operating ACAS II, and an RA is triggered due to high vertical rates when approaching the cleared altitude.
 Some aircraft may have Autopilot (AP) modes installed that are able to limit the vertical speed when approaching the selected altitude.
-Refer to the Aircraft Flight Manual (AFM)/Aircraft Flight Manual Supplement (AFMS) for more details on this feature. - 3.1.9 Flightcrews are advised, prior to positioning on any airport movement area, to select the correct Flight Identification (FLT ID) and squawk into the Automatic Dependent Surveillance-Broadcast (ADS-B) equipment and transponder, and then enable ADS-B and transponder with altitude reporting.
-Flightcrews are advised to keep ADS-B and transponder with altitude reporting enabled throughout the flight (i.e., from completion of the before starting engines or pushback checklist until the shutdown checklist).
+Refer to the Aircraft Flight Manual (AFM)/Aircraft Flight Manual Supplement (AFMS) for more details on this feature. - 3.1.9 Flightcrews are advised, prior to positioning on any airport movement area, to verify the Automatic Dependent Surveillance-Broadcast (ADS-B) Out is set to the Flight Identification (FLT ID) that matches the flight plan exactly, and the transponder code is set appropriately, prior to transmitting with ADS-B Out and transponder with altitude reporting.
+Flightcrews are advised to keep ADS-B Out and transponder with altitude reporting enabled throughout the flight (i.e., from completion of the before starting engines or pushback checklist until the shutdown checklist).